syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 SfDataGrid allows you to perform the drag and drop operation with both the data rows and groups.

-* Records can be reordered to any positon with auto scrolling.
+* Records can be reordered to any position with auto scrolling.
 * Groups position can be reordered using drag and drop.
 But no groups can be added inside other groups.
 * Data rows can be reordered within the same group or into the other groups as well.